JohnSesana/Statistics-for-DS/README.md

 # Statistics for Data Science

 This repo contains a list of essential statistics topics to study for data science and machine learning.
+- Every topic contains a jupyter notebook with explanations and code examples.

 ## 1. [Descriptive Statistics](https://github.com/JohnSesana/Statistics-for-DS/blob/main/01-Descriptive-Statistics.ipynb)